amisha3k/complete_ml_pipeline/README.md

 - **Integration with DagsHub**:
   Demonstrates remote tracking of MLflow experiments, artifact storage, and model management, ensuring seamless collaboration and version control.

-- **Prediction & Deployment Ready**:
+- **Prediction Ready**:
-  Provides a framework for serving models and performing predictions, ready for deployment to local or cloud environments.
+  Provides a framework for serving models and performing predictions.

 ## Summary